Abstract Submission

 - Other

-Including but not limited to the discovery, development, and application of biomarkers and genomics for improving diagnosis or prognosis of acute and chronic leukemias, lymphomas, and clonal hematopoiesis (CHIP, CCUS).
-Topics may include diagnostic work-up and testing algorithms, practice guidelines, genomic applications in updated diagnostic classifications (e.g., WHO, ICC, NCCN), prognostication, and molecular diagnostic tools for minimal residual disease (MRD) detection.
-Additional areas may include targeted therapeutics such as immunotherapy, clinical correlations, risk factors, and other aspects of disease biology, including preclinical and mechanistic studies focused on novel biomarker development.
+Including but not limited to the discovery, development, and application of biomarkers and genomics for improving the diagnosis or prognosis of hematologic malignancies and clonal hematopoiesis (CHIP, CCUS).
+Topics may include diagnostic work-up and testing algorithms, practice guidelines, genomic applications in updated diagnostic classifications prognostication (e.g., WHO, ICC, NCCN), and molecular diagnostic tools for the detection of measurable residual disease (MRD).
+Additional areas may include clinical correlations, risk factors, and other aspects of disease biology, including preclinical and mechanistic studies focused on novel biomarker development.

 2. Solid Tumors

 Including but not limited to the discovery, development, and application of biomarkers and genomics for improving the diagnosis or prognosis of solid tumors.
-Topics may cover diagnostic work-up and testing algorithms, practice guidelines, genomic applications in updated diagnostic criteria, prognostication, molecular diagnostic tools for minimal residual disease (MRD) detection, tumor mutational burden (TMB), and genotype-outcome correlations.
-Additional areas may include targeted therapeutics such as immunotherapy, clinical correlations, risk factors, and other aspects of disease biology, including preclinical and mechanistic studies focused on novel biomarker development.
+Topics may cover diagnostic work-up and testing algorithms, practice guidelines, genomic applications in updated diagnostic criteria, prognostication, molecular diagnostic tools for measurable residual disease (MRD) detection, tumor mutational burden (TMB), and genotype-outcome correlations.
+Additional areas may include clinical correlations, risk factors, and other aspects of disease biology, including preclinical and mechanistic studies focused on novel biomarker development.

 3. Germline/Constitutional Genomics and Mosaicism (including Cancer Predisposition Risk Factors, Somatic Mosaic Disorders, etc.)

 Including but not limited to new discoveries in diagnosis and detection approaches, genotype-phenotype correlations, clinical findings, and incidental findings of clinical significance during routine testing.
-Topics may also cover genetic counseling and management, polygenic risk scores, hereditary cancer syndromes, cancer predisposition, new candidate genes, vascular anomalies, tissue overgrowth syndromes, and inherited cardiomyopathies.
+Topics may also cover polygenic risk scores, hereditary cancer syndromes, cancer predisposition, new candidate genes, vascular anomalies, tissue overgrowth syndromes, and inherited cardiomyopathies.

 Including but not limited to innovative methodologies, knowledgebase searches, computational resources, and best practices for accurately assessing genomic variants in both somatic and germline conditions.
-Topics may also highlight efforts in standardization for variant annotation and reporting where possible.
+Topics may also highlight efforts to standardize variant annotation and reporting where possible.

-Including but not limited to whole genome, exome, and targeted sequencing, new library preparation kits with improved performance, optical genome mapping, long-read DNA/RNA technologies, spatial transcriptomics, methylation sequencing, liquid biopsies, cell-free DNA analysis, proteomics, cytometry by time-of-flight (cyTOF), metabolomics, and other omics.
-Additional topics may include novel algorithms for data analysis, laboratory automation, and applications for both research discovery and clinical laboratory implementation.
+Including but not limited to whole genome, exome, and targeted sequencing, optical genome mapping, long-read DNA/RNA technologies, spatial transcriptomics, methylation sequencing, liquid biopsies, cell-free DNA analysis, proteomics, cytometry by time-of-flight (cyTOF), metabolomics, and other omics.

 Including but not limited to challenges and solutions for implementing genomic testing in resource-limited settings, addressing disparities in access to genomic technologies, increasing representation in genomic databases, and enhancing access to technical expertise and training.
-Topics may also cover efforts to increase diversity in genomics research and strategies for improving equitable access to genomic medicine.
+Topics may include efforts to increase diversity in genomics research and strategies to improve equitable access to genomic medicine.

 Including but not limited to guidelines and regulatory compliance, economic aspects such as billing, coding, and reimbursement, resource utilization, and social and ethical considerations in genomic testing.
 Topics may also cover challenges in reporting, workflow optimization, data privacy, and the ethical implications of genomic testing and data sharing.

-This is a new abstract topic in 2025 that includes case presentations involving one or two clinical cases.
 Case presentations must describe the genetic/genomic methods used and provide relevant clinical data to support the diagnosis in question.
 Emphasis should be placed on the diagnostic challenge and unique insights gained from the cases.
-Cases submitted under this topic will be considered for a platform presentation in the new Diagnostic Challenging Cases session.
-Cases not selected for a platform presentation in the CGC 2025 Annual Meeting will be considered for future CGC webinars.
+Cases not selected for a presentation in the CGC 2026 Annual Meeting may be considered for future CGC webinars.

 - Platform abstracts will be assigned a session date and time to be orally presented.
 Platform presenters will be required to begin presentations with a slide disclosing any financial interest of any dollar amount or state no conflicts if none exists.